transdigiware/blockchain/howto/ibp-v2-apis.md

 fabric-ca-client enroll -u https://admin:adminpw@9.30.94.174:30167 --caname tlsca --tls.certfiles $HOME/fabric-ca-client/catls/tls.pem
 ```

-After you have enrolled, you have the necessary certificates to register your component with the TLS CA. Run the following command to register the ordering node or peer:
+After you enroll, you have the necessary certificates to register your component with the TLS CA. Run the following command to register the ordering node or peer:

 ```
 fabric-ca-client register --caname <ca_name> --id.name <name> --id.affiliation org1.department1 --id.type peer --id.secret <password> --tls.certfiles <ca_tls_cert_path>
 ```
 {:codeblock}

 This command is similar to the one that you used to register the component identity with the CA, except that you need to use the TLS CA name.
 If you are deploying an ordering node instead of a peer, set `--id.type` to `orderer` instead of `peer`.
-You must provide this identity a different user name and password than the one that you used against your default CA. A real register might look similar to the command below:
+You must provide this identity a different username and password than the one that you used against your default CA. A real register might look similar to the command below:

 ```
 fabric-ca-client register --caname tlsca --id.affiliation org1.department1 --id.name peertls --id.secret peertlspw --id.type peer --tls.certfiles $HOME/fabric-ca-client/catls/tls.pem